U.S. sues after California governor signs 'net neutrality' law

-WASHINGTON (Reuters) - The U.S. Justice Department said late on Sunday it filed suit after California Governor Jerry Brown signed legislation to restore open internet protections known as net neutrality in the state after the Trump administration repealed the rules in December 2017.
+WASHINGTON (Reuters) - The U.S. Justice Department late on Sunday filed suit after California Governor Jerry Brown signed legislation to restore open internet protections known as net neutrality in the state after the Trump administration repealed the rules in December 2017.

 This marked the latest clash between the Trump administration and California, which have sparred over environmental, immigration and other hot-button issues.